 An experiential approach to honors education

-The OHIO Honors Program empowers students to align their personal interests with their academic pursuits and follow their learning wherever it leads.
+The OHIO Honors Program (OHP) empowers students to align their personal interests with their academic pursuits and follow their learning wherever it leads.
 OHIO Honors students take on challenging coursework through small-group seminars or honors projects in traditional classes.
-They also apply their learning in the real world through internships, partnerships with community organizations, hands-on research, and other co-curricular activities.
+They also apply their learning in the real world through internships, partnerships with community organizations, hands-on research, study-away programs, and other co-curricular activities.
 Designed to complement any major, the program connects students with fellow scholars across the university to explore ideas and issues from a wide range of perspectives.

 Find your path, with support along the way